rdok/space-explorer/readme.md

-## SpaceX Explorer using GraphQL - [Specs](https://www.apollographql.com/docs/tutorial/introduction/)
+## SpaceX Explorer using GraphQL

+> Reserve a seat on an upcoming SpaceX launch.
+Think of it as an Airbnb for space travel!
+All of the data is real, thanks to the SpaceX-API.
+[Specs](https://www.apollographql.com/docs/tutorial/introduction/)

 API - https://api.space-explorer.rdok.dev/ [![Build Status](https://jenkins.rdok.dev/buildStatus/icon?job=space-explorer%2FAPI)](https://jenkins.rdok.dev/view/Training/job/space-explorer/job/API/)